ribo916/pickleball-drills/README.md

 ```

 ### 🚀 Deployment
-This project uses `@sveltejs/adapter-node` for production builds, configured for Node.js environments (like Render.com).
-This only affects production builds and deployment - local development remains unchanged.
+This project uses `@sveltejs/adapter-auto` for production builds, which automatically detects and optimizes for the deployment platform (like Vercel).
+This configuration enables serverless deployment.

-To deploy:
+To deploy to Vercel:
-1. Build the project: `npm run build`
+1. Connect your GitHub repository to Vercel
-2. Start the server: `node build/index.js`
+2. Vercel will automatically detect the SvelteKit project

-The build output will be in the `build` directory.
+3. Deploy with default settings

-> Note: If deploying to a different platform, you may need to switch adapters.
+> Note: The project is configured for serverless deployment.
+If deploying to a different platform, you may need to switch adapters.
 See [SvelteKit adapters](https://kit.svelte.dev/docs/adapters) for more information.

 ---